Running After Childbirth

 I would also keep in mind that running might actually benefit you even if you don’t realise it.
 Sometimes what you need isn’t always what you feel like.
 Perhaps a little time out in the fresh air doing some gentle exercise might help to re-energise you.
 So maybe venture out and just see how it goes.
 Don’t worry if you start back running only to stop again.
 It really doesn’t matter.
 There is no brownie points for how quick you can get back.
 Whether someone takes a few weeks or a whole year, it really doesn’t matter.
 We are all different and you must do what’s right for you.

 Your Return To Running

 You can see how all these factors come together to determine your return to running.
 You might have to consider one of them, some of them, or even all of them.

 Hope this has been helpful.
-Remember this is only my experience and advice.
-You will have your own circumstances.
 Good luck!